Up until now, I had a roster of breakfast casserole recipes that I considered to be very good. Then I pulled this one from the oven.

 Cheesy Hash Brown Breakfast Casserole

-Cooking spray or oil, for coating the pan
+Cooking spray or oil, for coating the baking dish

 Arrange a rack in the middle of the oven and heat to 375°F. Lightly coat a 9x13-inch baking dish with cooking spray or oil; set aside.